1MahdiR/QueraSecurityHackathon/login/README.md

 <img src="challange.png"/>
 </p>

-first of all we need to install the app, thats when we see this screen:
+After we install the app, we see this screen:

 <p align="center">
 <img src="login.png"/>
 </p>

-checking the application activities in jadx:
+Now we open the apk file in jadx to check the app activities:

 <p align="center">
 <img src="jadx.png"/>
 </p>

-we findout the "EmptyActivity" is what we want to access
+There are 3 activities and the "EmptyActivity" is what we want to access.

-So without interruption, we go to decompiling the application, in this case i use APK Easy Tool:
+So let's decompile the application with "APK Easy Tool":

 <p align="center">
 <img src="APK Easy Tool.png"/>
 </p>

-Go straight to the application manifest file:
+Now we go straight to the application manifest file:

 <p align="center">
 <img src="Android Manifest.png"/>